paritytech/wasm-utils/README.md

 ## Allocators substiution (wasm-ext)

 Parity WASM runtime provides simple memory allocators, if contract requires.
 When relied on this allocators, WASM binary size can be greatly reduced.
-This utility scans for `_malloc`, `_free` invokes inside the WASM binary and substitutes it with invokes of the imported `_malloc`, `_free`.
+This utility scans for `_malloc`, `_free` invokes inside the WASM binary and substitutes them with invokes of the imported `_malloc`, `_free`.
 Should be run before `wasm-opt` for better results.

 ```
 cargo run --release --bin wasm-ext -- <input_binary.wasm> <output_binary.wasm>